jbacus/deepdesign/Documents/Deep Design, Defined.md

 As Stewart Brand reminds us, ”[[We are as gods, and we might as well get good at it]].”
 Never before has humanity been endowed with such power to shape the environment we live in to meet and exceed our expectations of need.
 Never before have designers had such a responsibility to do it right.

 Deep Design is not a linear process with a beginning and an end.
-Rather, it is a practice defined by nodes on the rich hypersurface of daily human experience..
+Rather, it is a practice defined by nodes on the rich hyper-surface of daily human experience.

 ![[Tenets of Deep Design]]